3 Producing microlearning delivery

 - your knowledge and expertise on content

-- distinct subtopics covered within
+- discerning distinct subtopics covered within

 - your awareness of student struggle points.

-Having microlearning principles in mind, to reduce cognitive overload and optimise learning and information absorption, also help to guide us.
+Having microlearning principles in mind, to reduce cognitive overload and optimise learning and information absorption, help to guide us.
 Remember, cognitive overload is a major barrier to learning because people’s capacity for learning is constrained by volume, complexity, and attention span over time durations.
 Microlearning design can help us reduce or limit the rates at which we exceed the cognitive limitations of our learners (Clark & Mayer, 2016).

 Elements of segmenting in structuring content and delivery